Azumaya algebras and canonical components: Azumaya algebras and canonical components

 \subsection{Proof of Proposition \ref{prop:IdealExtension}}

 Lemmas \ref{non-commuting} and \ref{meridian_non-commuting} along with Corollary \ref{hilberttaut} imply that we can choose a pair of non-commuting meridians $g,h$ in $\Gam$, so that the functions $f_g = I_g^2 - 4$ and $I_{[g,h]}-2$ can be used to describe a Hilbert symbol for $A_{k(C)}$.
-Note that $I_{[g,h]}-2$ cannot be identically $0$ on $C$ since it is non-zero at the character of the faithful discrete representation.
+Note that $I_{[g,h]}-2$ cannot be identically $0$ on $C$ since it is non-zero at the character of the discrete and faithful representation.

 \textbf{Notation:}~{\em For $f\in k(C)$, let $Z(f)$ denote the set of zeroes of $f$ in $\wt{C}$.}